 On Thuisarts.nl there is a Coronavirus question test, developed by the Nederlandse Huisartsen Genootschap (NHG).
 This test consists of 4 questions to check if you are contaminated with the Coronavirus.
 Based on the filled in information, Thuisarts will give you an advice on how to treat your health complaints and if you have to contact a General Practitioner (GP) or not.
 (Notice the test is only available in Dutch)

 Corona check - OLVG

 The OLVG has developed a Corona Check app in collaboration with various partner hospitals.
 With this app you can send your health information daily.
 A medical team evaluates your complaints and when necessary seeks contact with you.
 For more information and to sign up you can go to this website.
-This app is no replacement for the healthcare of your healthcare center.
+This app is no replacement for the healthcare of your health center.
 Do you need urgent care?
 Contact us via telephone.
 Life threatening?
 Call 112.

 COVID Radar - LUMC